futurestudio/hapi-pulse/README.md

 ## Introduction
 A hapi plugin that gracefully stops the hapi server on `SIGINT`.

-This will serve existing connections before closing the socket and stopping the hapi server process.
+This serves existing requests before closing the connection and stopping the hapi server process.

 It uses hapi's `server.stop()` method to close connections properly.